Come to a comfortable seat.

 You can set the ball aside at any time.

-Either support your head or keep your neck long.
+Or keep your neck long.

 Relax your feet and ankles.

-Soften into your upper legs and hips.
+Soften and relax your lower legs Soften into your upper legs and hips.

 Lengthen through your spine as you inhale.

-Soften and release as you exhale.
+And release as you exit.

 You might find you can go a little deeper after a minute or so.